Full-Atom Peptide Design with Geometric Latent Diffusion: Introduction

-From the methodology aspect, it is nontrivial to adopt diffusion models to characterize the geometry of protein-peptide interactions.
-The first nontriviality stems from the \emph{full-atom geometry}.
-The full-atom geometry determines the comprehensive protein-peptide interactions in the atomic level, which is vital yet difficult to preserve.
+From the methodology aspect, it is nontrivial to adopt latent diffusion models to characterize the geometry of protein-peptide interactions.
+The first nontriviality stems from the \emph{full-atom geometry}, which determines the comprehensive protein-peptide interactions in the atomic level, yet difficult to preserve.
 Throughout the generation process, the type of each amino acid always changes and thus requires us to generate different number of atoms, which is unfriendly to diffusion models that prefer fixed-size generation.
-As a compromise, current models are limited to a constant-size subset of full-atom representations, such as backbone atoms, residue orientations, and side-chain torsional angles~\citep{luo2022antigen, watson2023novo}.
+Current latent diffusion models on molecules~\citep{xu2023geometric} or protein backbones~\citep{fu2024latent} still tackle tasks with fixed number of atoms, thus leaving this challenge untouched.
 The second nontriviality lies in the \emph{variable binding geometry}.
-Diffusion models are typically implemented directly in the data space, which might be suitable for regular data (\emph{e.g.} images with fixed value range), yet ill-suited for our case where the rich diversity in the patterns of protein-peptide interactions leads to high variance in the binding geometry in the data space.
-These variances define divergent target distributions approximating Gaussians with disparate expectations and covariances, which hinders the transferability of diffusions across different binding sites and thereby yields unsatisfactory generalization capability.
-Unfortunately, this point is seldom investigated in previous diffusion models.
+Diffusion models are typically implemented directly in the data space, which might be suitable for regular data (\emph{e.g.} images with fixed value range), yet ill-suited for our case on 3D coordinates where the value range is not fixed and even cursed with high variances due to the rich diversity in protein-peptide interactions.
+These variances define divergent target distributions of Gaussian with disparate expectation and covariance, which hinders the transferability of the diffusion process across different binding sites and thereby yields unsatisfactory generalization capability.
+Unfortunately, this point is seldom investigated previously.